There are many new and exciting adventures ahead as you start the next phase of life with your new spouse and service member. Let's begin!

 Property insurance includes auto, home and renters coverage.
-Make sure that you have adequate auto insurance and revisit your coverage with every permanent change of station (PCS) move.
+Make sure that you have adequate auto insurance and revisit your coverage with every permanent change of station (PCS) move as well as Service member deployments.
 Homeowners insurance provides coverage to help offset financial burdens if your home or possessions are stolen or destroyed.
 Don't overlook renters insurance, which covers you if your possessions are damaged or stolen while renting a property.
 Each family has unique circumstances and needs, so carefully review your coverage in each of these areas and ensure that your level of protection is appropriate.

-Life insurance is not an easy topic to discuss but understanding what coverage you have and if more is needed can provide peace of mind.
+Life insurance is not an easy topic to discuss but understanding what coverage you have, and evaluating whether it is adequate for your needs, may provide you with peace of mind.
 Every family has unique needs.
 Please visit our section on life insurance for more information.
 We also have educational videos available here.
 Know your life insurance benefits: SGLI and FSGLI.

-- SGLI stands for Servicemembers Group Life Insurance, and service members are automatically enrolled upon joining the military.
+- SGLI stands for Servicemembers Group Life Insurance, and Service members are automatically enrolled upon joining the military.
 This is term life insurance, meaning the coverage is good for a specific period.
-Coverage applies as long as the service member is on active duty, and for 120 days after separation from service.
-The premium is automatically deducted monthly, and the default level of protection is $400,000.
+Coverage applies as long as the Service member is on active duty, and for 120 days after separation from service.
+The premium is automatically deducted from Service member's pay monthly, and the default level of protection is $400,000.
 Additional coverage is available.

 - FSGLI stands for Family Servicemembers Group Life Insurance and is offered through the military to cover family members.
 Spouses receive a maximum of $100,000 of coverage for a premium that varies by age but is less than $10 per month for most people.
 Dependent children under 18 receive $10,000 of coverage at no cost.